IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 * To install a new cluster, copy your inventory directory, change the default in the ansible.cfg, change the variables, and start again.
 With all the customizations to the playbooks you made along the way still intact.

 # Additional Playbooks

+## Create additional compute nodes (create_compute_node.yaml) and delete compute nodes (delete_compute_node.yaml)
+### Overview
+* In case you want to add additional compute nodes to your cluster or delete existing compute nodes in your cluster, run these playbooks.
+### Outcomes
+* The defind compute node will be added or deleted, depends which playbook you have executed.

 ## Master Playbook (site.yaml)
 ### Overview
 * Use this playbook to run all required playbooks (0-7) all at once.
 ### Outcomes
 * Same as all the above outcomes for all required playbooks.
 * At the end you will have an OpenShift cluster deployed and first-time login credentials.

 ## Pre-Existing Host Master Playbook (pre-existing_site.yaml)
 ### Overview
 * Use this version of the master playbook if you are using a pre-existing LPAR(s) with RHEL already installed.
 ### Outcomes
 * Same as all the above outcomes for all playbooks excluding 1 & 2.
 * This will not create LPAR(s) nor boot your RHEL KVM host(s).
 * At the end you will have an OpenShift cluster deployed and first-time login credentials.